screeps/docs/api/source/Map.md

 # Game.map

 A global object representing world map.
 Use it to navigate between rooms.
-The object is accessible via [`Game.map`](#Game.map) property.

 {% api_method Game.map.describeExits 'roomName' 1 %}